 We currently only have one advanced product candidate, AMX0035, and our current business and future success depends entirely on our ability to develop, maintain, or obtain additional, regulatory approvals for, and then successfully commercialize, AMX0035, which we are developing for patients with ALS, Wolfram syndrome, AD, PSP and other neurological diseases.
 To date, we have obtained limited clinical trial data supporting AMX0035, having only completed a clinical trial of 137 patients with ALS and a clinical trial in 95 patients with AD.
-We are conducting a global Phase 3 clinical trial of AMX0035 in ALS, a Phase 2 clinical trial of AMX0035 in Wolfram syndrome, and intend to conduct additional clinical trials for other indications in the future, including a Phase 3 trial in PSP.
+We are conducting a global Phase 3 clinical trial of AMX0035 in Wolfram syndrome, and intend to conduct additional clinical trials for other indications in the future, including a Phase 3 trial in PSP.
 This may make an investment in our company riskier than similar companies that have multiple product candidates in active development that may be able to better sustain failure of a lead product candidate.

-We recently received approval from the FDA for RELYVRIO for the treatment of ALS in adults and marketing authorization with conditions from Health Canada for ALBRIOZA for the treatment of ALS and we have a MAA pending before the EMA for AMX0035.
-Accordingly, we are investing the majority of our efforts and financial resources in the further development and commercialization of our product candidate, AMX0035, for the treatment of ALS and other diseases.
+We recently received approval from the FDA for RELYVRIO for the treatment of ALS in adults and marketing authorization with conditions from Health Canada for ALBRIOZA for the treatment of ALS.
+Following our request for a formal re-examination in July 2023, CHMP re-examined its initial opinion on the current MAA for conditional marketing authorisation for ALBRIOZA for the treatment of ALS in the EU and, in October 2023, CHMP confirmed its initial negative opinion on the application.
+The CHMP opinion will be forwarded to the European Commission, who will adopt the final decision on the application of our product candidate, AMX0035, for the treatment of ALS and other diseases.
 Successful continued development and additional regulatory approvals of AMX0035 for our initial and potential additional indications is critical to the future success of our business.
-We will need to have sufficient funds for, and successfully enroll and complete, our clinical development of AMX0035 for the treatment of ALS, AD and other indications.
+We will need to have sufficient funds for, and successfully enroll and complete, our clinical development of AMX0035 for the treatment of ALS, AD, Wolfram Syndrome, PSP and other indications.
 The future regulatory and commercial success of AMX0035 or any future product candidates are subject to a number of risks, including the following: